open-ephys/ONI/source/hw-spec/devices/special.rst

 :ref:`Device_Index <dev-table>` 0xFE within the hub, which supplies information about the hub.
 Because this device is required to exist at a fixed address, it is not listed in the device table and, thus, has no :ref:`device descriptor
 <dev-desc>`.
-It MUST expose is the register interface, and it MUST NOT include
+It MUST expose the register interface, and it MUST NOT include
 any streams.
 The register map is divided in two ranges:

 - :ref:`hub_addr_common`: 0x00000000 - 0x00007FFF